Singidunum: Roman era

 The Romans first began to conquer lands surrounding Singidun during the 1st century BC.
 In 75 BC, Gaius "Quintus" Scribonius Curio, the proconsul of Macedonia, invaded the Balkan interior as far as the Danube, in an effort to drive out the Scordisci, Dardanians, Dacians and other tribes.
 The Romans had victories during these campaigns, but only stayed briefly, leaving the area outside of Roman control.
 Thus, very little is known about these operations or when the area was organized into the province of Moesia.
 It wasn't until the rule of Octavian, when Marcus Licinius Crassus, the grandson of the Caesarian Triumvir and then proconsul of Macedonia, finally stabilized the region with a campaign beginning in 29 BC Moesia was formally organized into a province some time before 6 AD, when the first mention of its governor, Caecina Severus, is made.
 Singidun was Romanized to Singidunum.
 It became one of the primary settlements of Moesia, situated between Sirmium (modern Sremska Mitrovica) and Viminacium (modern Kostolac), both of which overshadowed Singidunum in significance, and just across the Sava River from Taurunum, in Pannonia.
 Singidunum became an important and strategic position along the Via Militaris, an important Roman road connecting fortresses and settlements along the Danubian limes, or border.
 It became known as Limes Moesiae.

 The original military camp was probably occupied by the soldiers from the Legio VIII Augusta from 46 AD to 69 AD.
-Early Singidunum reached its height with the arrival of Legio IV Flavia Felix which was transferred to the city in 86 AD and remained there until the mid 5th century.
+Early Singidunum reached its height with the arrival of Legio IV Flavia Felix which was transferred to the city in 86 AD and remained there most of the time until the mid 5th century.
 The presence of Legio IV prompted the construction of a square-shaped castrum (fort), which occupied Upper Town of today's Belgrade Fortress.
-Construction began at the turn of the 2st century AD as since the early 100s, Legio IV Flavia Felix became permanently stationed in Singidunum.
+Construction began at the turn of the 2nd century AD as since the early 100s, Legio IV Flavia Felix became permanently stationed in Singidunum, except for a break between 108 and 118/9 at Bersobis.
 At first, the fortress was set up as earthen bulwarks and wooden palisades, but soon after, it was fortified with stone as the first stone fort in Belgrade's history.
 The remains can be seen today near the northeastern corner of the acropolis.
 The legion also constructed a pontoon bridge over the Sava, connecting Singidunum with Taurunum.
 Connecting this way Via Militaris with the western parts of the empire, Singidunum became a major crossroad, not only for the local provinces (Moesia, Dacia, Pannonia, Dalmatia).
 The 6,000-strong legion became a major military asset against the continuous threat of the Dacians just across the Danube.
 Another step the Romans took to help strengthen Singidunum was the settlement of its legion veterans next to the fortress.
 In time, a large settlement grew out from around the castrum.
 The main axis of urban development was along the modern Knez Mihailova Street, which was the main route of communication (via cardo).